NYC ADUs Made Simple

 -

-In December 2024, New York City updated its zoning laws to allow ADU construction on many properties with one- or two-family homes.
+In December 2024, New York City updated its zoning laws to allow many one- or two-family property owners to build an ADU.
 The best way to find out if your lot qualifies is to request a free feasibility assessment from our team.

 -